About Hornbeam – Carpinus betulus (Betulaceae)

 Considered winter hardy it can easily deal with the most extreme weather conditions the United Kingdom can throw its way.
 It does surprisingly well on windy sites.
 Suitable for planting in low light and shadow conditions.
 This really is a versatile tree ideally suited to tall hedges, topiary and form trees, cylinders, block on stem, columns, blocks, cones, arches, roof trained trees, low screens (low pleached trees), high screen (high pleached trees) sometimes called stilt hedging, multistem umbrella, multistem roof, cylinder on stem, hi and low espalier.

-Pleached hornbeam are available as rootball plants in the winter months, potted stock available while stocks last and cocoa root ball plants can be arranged for delivery throughout summer period by prior arrangement.
+Pleached hornbeam are available as rootball plants in the winter months, potted stock available while stocks last and cocoa root ball plants can be arranged for delivery throughout summer period by prior arrangement, contact us to check availability.
 More about Hornbeam from the Woodland Trust.

 Planting advice for Pleached trees, Freshly Pleached trees, Espalier trees and Freshly Espaliered trees.